PostHog/posthog.com/contents/blog/aruba-hackathon.md

 - **Team Automations:** Luke Harries, Ben White, Thomas Obermüller, Cory Watilo

-Luke and Thomas built an MVP for automations in PostHog.
+Luke, Thomas, Ben and Cory built an MVP for automations in PostHog.
 In the MVP, automations have a source (event, action or cron job), logic (pause for / pause until), and sources (e.g. send a Slack message, create a GitHub Issue, add to cohort, add to feature flag, send an in-app message etc.).

 ![automations](../images/blog/aruba/automation-posthog.png)